X01XX/forth-memory-management/README.md

 Multiple array-stacks can be created, with the number of items, and the size of each item, varying by array-stack as needed.

+Array-stacks are allocated on the heap, avoiding the dangerous habit, in some texts, of storing data in the word list.

 The stack of an array-stack is initialized with the address of each array item.

 Allocation and deallocation is fairly fast because it involves simply popping, or pushing, the stack.